yevgenys/SRMS/README.md

 ## NOTES

-NOTE: extensive tests are omitted for faster development, only added couple as an example
+NOTE: extensive tests are omitted for faster development

 ## Assumptions